DawnbrandBots/emcee-tournament-bot/README.md

 ## Development

 Emcee is written in TypeScript.
 It targets Node.js 14+ and can be run with or without Docker.
-It uses Eris to talk to Discord and PostgreSQL for persistence.
+It uses Discord.js to talk to Discord and PostgreSQL for persistence.

 1. Install Docker with Docker Compose, or install PostgreSQL.